remeda/remeda/docs/src/content/mapping/lodash/sampleSize.md

 remeda: sample
 ---

-- Unlike Lodash, In Remeda the `sample` function doesn't also randomize the **order** of the items in the result.
-Use the `shuffle` function to also randomize the result.
+- Unlike Lodash, In Remeda the `sample` function returns items in the **same order** they appear in the input.
+Use the `shuffle` function if you also need to randomize their order.
 - The second parameter to `sampleSize` in Lodash is optional, and defaults to **1** when not provided.
 In Remeda this is a required param.